bitrise-io/devcenter/_articles/en/tutorials/fastlane/fastlane-tools-integration.md

 Running _fastlane_ on Bitrise is as simple as adding one Step to your Workflow and setting some options.
 Let’s see how!

 {% include message_box.html type="important" title="Connect to Apple services" content="Do not forget to connect to Apple services if you use this Step in your Workflow.
-You can do so by [API key or Apple ID or right through Fastlane Step's input fields](/getting-started/connecting-to-services/bitrise-steps-and-their-authentication-methods/#fastlane-step)."%}
+You can do so using [API key or Apple ID or right through the Fastlane Step's input fields](/getting-started/connecting-to-services/bitrise-steps-and-their-authentication-methods/#fastlane-step)."%}

 1. Add the **Fastlane** Step to your Workflow by clicking the **+** sign.
 Make sure it is inserted right after the **Git Clone** Step.
 Since _fastlane_ is pre-installed on all Bitrise’s virtual machines, the **Fastlane** Step ensures that you can always use the required _fastlane_ version.
 2. To code sign your project, you have a couple of options to choose from.
 Add one of Bitrise’s code signing Steps to your Workflow such as: **Certificate and profile installer**, **iOS Auto Provision**, and **Fastlane Match**.
 Alternatively, use fastlane match inside your fastlane lane instead of a code signing Step.
 Make sure you either use the **Fastlane Match** Step or set up fastlane match in your lane but don’t try to do both.